ALL

 • go for a walk or to a park in your neighbourhood and play Frisbee

-• plan a family road trip and bring a soccer ball or baseball to use on the way or when you get there
+• plan a family road trip and bring a soccer ball or baseball to use on the way or when you get to your destination

 • walk at night and look for stars